 Chop the vegetables: cucumber, avocado, tomatoes, red onion, jalapeno, and cilantro.
 A food chopper will make this process much faster.

 Combine: When shrimp are done marinating, add vegetables to the bowl along with clamato juice and stir to combine.
-Serve with hot sauce if desired along with tortilla chips or over tostadas.
+You can drain off some juice if you prefer, but we never do; just serve with a slotted spoon.
+Drizzle with hot sauce if desired and serve with tortilla chips or over tostadas.

 Notes